by Dr. R. Turchaninov and Dr. P. Novakovic

 Pressure: below the pain threshold

 At the end of Step 5 the practitioner should address the areas of cutaneous and connective tissue reflex zones in the lumbosacral area, if the patient has them.
-Videos of treatment of cutaneous and connective tissue zones are shown separately at the end of this protocol (see below).
+Videos of cutaneous and connective tissue zone treatment are shown separately at the end of this protocol (see below).

-The areas of cutaneous reflex zones associated with the sensations of tingling, numbness, burning pain, decreased or increased local temperature.
+The areas of cutaneous reflex zones are associated with the sensations of tingling, numbness, burning pain, and decreased or increased local temperature.

 The areas of connective tissue zones associated with tension in the superficial and deep fascias: thickening of the skin, decrease of elasticity of the fold of the skin, ‘orange peel’ sign, positive, Dickle’s and Kibler’s Tests, decrease of mobility between superficial and deep skeletal muscles.